humanbeing7562/Nasdaq-ITCH-market-simulator/README.md

 The producer caches the minimum gating cursor locally and only rescans when the cache suggests the ring might be full, so the common-path `write()` does one subtraction and one comparison with no shared memory reads.

-The implementation follows the core mechanisms from the [LMAX Disruptor](https://lmax-exchange.github.io/disruptor/) (Thompson, 2011): single-producer multi-consumer with independent cursors in shared memory, gating vs non-gating consumer distinction, and cached minimum scan.
+The implementation follows the core mechanisms from the [LMAX Disruptor](https://lmax-exchange.github.io/disruptor/): single-producer multi-consumer with independent cursors in shared memory, gating vs non-gating consumer distinction, and cached minimum scan.
 See [ring_buffer.py](https://github.com/humanbeing7562/ring_buffer.py) for the full implementation.

 ## Book (Module 3)